quercia-dev/birdclef2025/README.md

 - Created a secondary list of audio classes to remove: "Silence", "Noise", "Vehicle" (preserving data quantity).
 - Verified that this filtering preserved representation across almost all species.

 This two-stage approach allowed us to improve the quality of our data while maintaining the label diversity.
 The filtered dataset provides cleaner, more relevant audio segments for model training, which should improve classification performance.
-The standardized 5-second segments also better match our target application, where we'll analyze soundscapes using similar-length segments.
+The standardized 5-second segments also better match our target application, where we will analyze Soundscapes using similar-length segments.

 ![](img/primary_yamnet_filtering.png)